What Are Service Dogs for Autism Spectrum Disorder

 A child with autism, similar to an adult, typically has difficulties in verbal and non-verbal communication, social interactions, and leisure or play activities.

-Those with this disease often suffer from numerous comorbid medical conditions which may include: allergies, asthma, epilepsy, digestive disorders, persistent viral infections, feeding disorders, sensory integration dysfunction, sleeping disorders, and more.
+Those with this disorder often suffer from numerous co-morbid medical conditions which may include: allergies, asthma, epilepsy, digestive disorders, persistent viral infections, feeding disorders, sensory integration dysfunction, sleeping disorders, and more.

 Common Treatments and Coping Mechanisms For Autism